sass/sass-site/source/documentation/variables.md

   math.$pi: 0
 {% endcodeExample %}

-{% markdown %}
 ## Scope

 Variables declared at the top level of a stylesheet are *global*.
 This means that they can be accessed anywhere in their module after they've been declared.
 But that's not true for all variables.
 Those declared in blocks (curly braces in SCSS or indented code in Sass) are usually *local*, and can only be accessed within the block they were declared.
-{% endmarkdown %}

 {% codeExample 'scope' %}
   $global-variable: global value;